tatumio/tatum-php/docs/Api/NFTERC721OrCompatibleApi.md

 <ul> <li>Algorand</li> <li>BNB Smart Chain</li> <li>Celo</li> <li>Ethereum</li> <li>Flow</li> <li>Harmony</li> <li>Klaytn</li> <li>KuCoin Community Chain</li> <li>Polygon</li> <li>Solana</li> <li>TRON</li> </ul>

- For Ethereum, Celo, and BNB Smart Chain, transferring NFTs invokes the `safeTransfer()` method.
+ For Ethereum, Celo, and BNB Smart Chain, transferring NFTs invokes the <code>safeTransfer()</code> method.

  **Transferring NFTs on Algorand**

 <ul> <li>On Algorand, the recipient has to agree in advance to receive your NFT because Algorand charges users for storing NFTs on their addresses, and an Algorand blockchain address by default does not receive NFTs unless explicitly agreed.
-Before transferring an NFT, make sure that the recipient <a href="https://apidoc.tatum.io/tag/Algorand#operation/AlgorandBlockchainReceiveAsset" target="_blank">has agreed to receive the NFT</a> to their address.</li> <li>If you want to transfer an NFT that was minted using NFT Express, use the `transferNftAlgoExpress` schema of the request body.
+Before transferring an NFT, make sure that the recipient <a href="https://apidoc.tatum.io/tag/Algorand#operation/AlgorandBlockchainReceiveAsset" target="_blank">has agreed to receive the NFT</a> to their address.</li> <li>If you want to transfer an NFT that was minted using NFT Express, use the <code>transferNftAlgoExpress</code> schema of the request body.

 **NOTE:** On the **mainnet**, Tatum covers your transaction fees for the NFT transfer and pays for them from its own blockchain address.
 Then, the fee amount paid by Tatum is converted to the number of credits, and these credits are deducted from the monthly credit allowance of your paid pricing plan.
 On the **testnet**, no credits are deducted from the monthly credit allowance.</li> </ul>

  **Transferring NFTs on Solana**

- If you want to transfer an NFT that was minted using NFT Express, use the `transferNftSolana` or `transferNftSolanaKMS` schema of the request body.
+ If you want to transfer an NFT that was minted using NFT Express, use the <code>transferNftSolana</code> or <code>transferNftSolanaKMS</code> schema of the request body.
 In the request body:

-<ul> <li>Set the `from` parameter to the address that you used in the `to` parameter in the request body of the minting call.</li> <li>Set the `to` parameter to the recipient's address.</li> <li>Set the `contractAddress` parameter to the address from the `nftAddress` parameter returned in the response body of the minting call.</li> <li>Set the `fromPrivateKey`/`signatureId` parameter to the private key/signature ID of the blockchain address that you specified in the `from` parameter.</li> </ul>
+<ul> <li>Set the <code>from</code> parameter to the address that you used in the <code>to</code> parameter in the request body of the minting call.</li> <li>Set the <code>to</code> parameter to the recipient's address.</li> <li>Set the <code>contractAddress</code> parameter to the address from the <code>nftAddress</code> parameter returned in the response body of the minting call.</li> <li>Set the <code>fromPrivateKey</code>/<code>signatureId</code> parameter to the private key/signature ID of the blockchain address that you specified in the <code>from</code> parameter.</li> </ul>

  **Signing a transaction**